-The material risks in the business have been articulated within sections C.1 (underwriting risk), C.2 (market risk), C.3 (credit risk) and C.5 (operational risk, including strategic risks) above.
+The material risks in the business have been articulated within sections C.1 (underwriting risk), C.2 (market risk), C.3 (credit risk), C.4 (liquidity risk) and C.5 (operational risk) above.
 The Society monitors these risks carefully and appropriate controls are in place to take action should one or more of those risks crystallise.

-Other material risks to the Society are emerging risks.

-Climate change is a key global emerging risk.
-The Society is taking steps to minimise its carbon footprint as well as ensuring that the risks of climate change are allowed for in its business planning.
+Other material risks to the Society includes climate change risks.
+The potential risks associated with climate change are incorporated within existing risk categories for the Society, rather than a standalone risk category.
+The Society takes steps to minimise its carbon footprint as well as ensuring that the risks of climate change are allowed for in its business planning.
 The ORSA details the scenario analyses undertaken to assess the potential threat of climate change to help inform the Society's longer-term solvency needs.
-The first scenario considers climate change on reducing mortality and increasing sickness rates due to milder winters and increased heatwaves.
-The Society has also embedded a second scenario to assess climate change and economic uncertainty that leads to high inflation, a reduction in new business and a deterioration of credit rating.